 What to do if you can't access parts of this website?

-If you need content from this website that is not accessible for you, but is not within the scope of the accessibility regulations as described below, please contact webbredaktionen [at] med [dot] lu [dot] se
+If you need content from this website that is not accessible for you, but is not within the scope of the accessibility regulations as described below, please contact us by filling out the form below.

 Reporting accessibility problems with this website

-We’re always looking to improve the accessibility of this website.
-If you find any problems that aren’t listed on this page or if we’re not meeting the requirements of the accessibility regulations, webbredaktionen [at] med [dot] lu [dot] se (contact us) and let us know about the problem.
+We're always looking to improve the accessibility of this website.
+If you find any problems that aren't listed on this page or if we're not meeting the requirements of the accessibility regulations, contact us by filling out the form below, and let us know about the problem.

 The Agency for Digital Government is responsible for enforcing the accessibility regulations.
 If you're not happy with how we respond to your complaint, contact the Agency for Digital Government to lodge a complaint.